pmuens/serverless-book/xx-glossary/01-glossary.md

 Command-line interface.
 A way to interact with the computer through e.g. the console.

+## CORS

+Abbreviation for "Cross Origin Resource Sharing".
+Enabling CORS means that resources can be reused in different domains.
+This is e.g. used if the backend code is hosted on a different domain the the frontend code.

 ## CRUD

 Abbreviation for Create, Read, Update and Delete.
 The basic builidung blocks one needs when working with data.